-Packing your valuables into a storage unit in Houston may be more complicated than you think, and most of us take it for granted.
+Packing your valuables into a storage unit in Houston may be more complicated than you think.
 By efficiently and effectively stacking boxes in your unit, you will prevent damage to your property and injury to people inside the unit.
 With the proper planning, you’ll know where things fit and be able to maneuver around your unit with relative ease.
 Plus, you’re maximizing on the space you’re paying for every month.

-Before moving in your belongings to a storage unit in Houston, take into account these key steps as you’ll feel ready to efficiently organize your unit.
+Before moving in your belongings to a storage unit in Houston, take into account these packing for storage tips so you can efficiently organize your unit and protect your belongings.

 2. Make Frequented Items Easily Accessible